ippocra/ippocra.github.io/_posts/en/2025-05-12-medical-campus-sceglie-ippocra.md

 _"We are very pleased to have been choosen by Medical Campus.
-We see this collaboration as the confirmation that Ippocra is proposing a solution that solves the problems of our users (business users, in this case), with a new and innovative way to manage the medical documents, with the focus on the security and without forgetting the easy of use, always being GDP compliant."_ -- Michele Mattioni, CEO Ippocra.
+We see this collaboration as the confirmation that Ippocra is proposing a solution that solves the problems of our users (business users, in this case), with a new and innovative way to manage the medical documents, with the focus on the security and without forgetting the easy of use, always being GDPR compliant."_ -- Michele Mattioni, CEO Ippocra.

-_"Quando il team di Ippocra ci ha proposto l'utilizzo della piattaforma abbiamo capito da subito che poteva essere un'ottima occasione per innovare il modo in cui dare i nostri referti, ed inoltre creare un nostro archivio sempre disponibile, di facile consultazione, sempre protetto dalla sicurezza che Ippocra offre.
-Medical Campus innova da sempre, sia con la nostra divisione formazione e corsi, dove siamo uno dei leader in Italia, ed ora anche nella refertazione, offrendo al cliente un modo innovativo e sicuro per ottenere e volendo salvare i propri referti."_ -- Valentina Sanguigni, Amministratore Delegato Medical Campus.
+_"When Ippocra's team has proposed to use thier Platform, we have quickly choosen the opportunity to innovate how we provide our reports to our patients.
+It was clear from the beginning that it was an efficient solution, not only to improve how we provide the reports, but also to have a digital archive always available, easy to search and protected by the Ippocra security.

+Our mission is the innovation: we have started with DentalCampus, becoming one of the leaders in Italy for the dental education, and now we carry on with MedicalCampus, a Polyclinic focused on medical and dental services.
+And now, thanks to
+Ippocra, we will offer also to our patients a modern, safe, and easy way to receive and archive their own reports."_ -- Valentina Sanguigni, Amministratore Delegato di Dental e Medical Campus.